Summerland Peninsula: Restoration

 In 2010 the Summerland Peninsula buy-back was completed and in 2011 a subsequent Summerland Restoration Project initiated with a $3.4 million grant from the State Government of Victoria.
 The program included under-grounding power, demolition and removal of the last remaining houses and redundant infrastructure, revegetation and the provision of artificial nests and pest and predator control.

 These extensive conservation efforts have helped the little penguin population on the Summerland Peninsula grow from an estimated 12,000 birds in the 1980s headed for extinction to an estimated 31,000 breeding individuals in 2014.

-As of 2023 the Summerland Estate's population of little penguins was estimated at around 40,000.
+As of 2023 the Summerland Estate's population of little penguins was estimated at 40,000.
 After many penguins had died in a 2019 heatwave, native plants such as bower spinach were planted around penguin boxes to insulate them.
 Grass fires, largely due to poor practices since settlement, and projected to occur more frequently as a result of climate change, threaten the penguins' habitat, and it has been observed that they do not move away from fire.
 A project is under way to replace more flammable introduced plants with less flammable endemic species, creating natural firebreaks.